 Reliability and Maintenance – the 3 KPIs Every Facility Should Be Tracking

-One of the challenges of implementing an effective maintenance program at any industrial organization is deciding how best to measure performance and set goals.
-Maintenance programs produce a lot of data but with so much information at your fingertips, it can be difficult to zero in on the key performance indicators (KPIs) that can return the most value for your organization.
+Implementing an effective maintenance program in industrial settings can be challenging, particularly when measuring maintenance performance and setting goals.
+Reliability and Maintenance programs can produce a lot of data.
+With so much data available, it’s challenging to pinpoint the most important key performance indicators (KPIs) that will return the most value for your organization.

-By tracking the following top three vital and relevant reliability and maintenance metrics and comparing your performance against the benchmarks that world-class industry leaders have set, you can make data-driven decisions to shift maintenance tasks and operations in the right direction, slash downtime, and increase the availability and performance of your assets.
+By tracking the following three reliability and maintenance metrics and comparing your performance against the benchmarks that world-class industry leaders have set, you can make data-driven decisions to shift maintenance tasks and operations in the right direction, slash downtime, and increase the availability and performance of your assets.

 Availability = Runtime / Planned Production Time

-Runtime is simply the amount of time that production is up and running.
+Runtime is the amount of time that production is up and running.
 You can calculate runtime by subtracting Stop Time from Planned Production Time.
-Stop Time is defined as a total of all time in which a manufacturing process was scheduled to be running but was not due to unplanned stops (e.g., breakdowns) or planned stops that can result from changeover time, cleaning, planned maintenance work or inspections, or rest breaks, for example.
+Stop Time is the total of all time in which a manufacturing process was scheduled to be running but was not due to unplanned stops (e.g., breakdowns) or planned stops that can result from changeover time, cleaning, planned maintenance work or inspections, or rest breaks, for example.

 Dividing Runtime by Planned Production Time results in the percentage of time that equipment is available for use.
 We’ve provided an example for you in the chart below.